Reputation in the Shadow of Exit: Model

 and let $c^*$ be a maximizer in $V_*$\footnote{Throughout, suppose such a maximizer exists.
 This is true if, for example $C$ is finite or a compact topological space.}.
 Let $V^*$ be the upper Stackelberg payoff, defined analogously.
+Throughout, suppose there is value from commitment: that is, $V_* > 0$, and $\mcal N(c^*) \setminus \mcal N(0) \neq \varnothing$.
+Moreover, suppose every $\alpha \in \mcal N(c^*)$ is a strict Nash equilibrium.
 Payoffs are written such that exit is permanent: once exit has occurred, the long-run player leaves the game, and hence their payoff is zero in all future periods regardless of any hypothetical actions that would have been taken.